Mansib-eng/Literature-Review/Research Work/Our Paper/README.md

 **2.2 PRISMA Steps**

 **Identification**
-In the identification phase, we gathered from seven CSV files, each CSV file contained results from literature searches conducted over the five academic databases: IEEE Xplore, ACM Digital Library, ScienceDirect, Google Scholar, and PubMed.
+In the identification phase, we gathered from seven CSV files[25], each CSV file contained results from literature searches conducted over the five academic databases: IEEE Xplore, ACM Digital Library, ScienceDirect, Google Scholar, and PubMed.
 We performed the searches using keyword combinations related to "Artificial Intelligence", "Machine Learning", and "Attention/Focus".
 This stage resulted in 346 initial records.

 **Deduplication (DOI Link)**
 To eliminate duplicate studies, an automated Python program was used to compare the "DOI link" field across all records.
 As each DOI uniquely identifies a publication, this method reliably removes redundant entries.
 This step excluded 6 duplicate records, reducing the dataset to 340 unique papers.